 Welcome to the Montana therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in Montana cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your Montana zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your Montana zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all Montana telehealth therapists.

 Information from the United States Census Bureau suggests just over a million individuals resided in Montana in 2015.
 This population consisted of 89.4% white residents, 0.6% black residents, 0.8% Asian residents, and 6.6% American Indian and Native Alaskan residents.
 Approximately 49.8% of the population in 2015 was female.
 People age 65 or older accounted for 16.7% of the population, while 22% of all residents were under the age of 18.